alexjgofore/react-tutorial/README.md

 This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).

+Modified by Alex Jantunen to use stateless components and ES6 where possible and reasonable.

+Work In Progress.
+Will use spring-data-neo4j Rest backend for cineast (movies) app UI

 ## To use

 There are several simple server implementations included.
 They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
 Start a server with one of the following: